awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 **To create the required IAM roles for Multi\-Region and Multi\-Account Automation Executions by using AWS CloudFormation**

-1. Download the [AWS\-SystemsManager\-AutomationExecutionRole\.zip folder](samples/AWS-SystemsManager-AutomationExecutionRole.zip)\.
+1. Download and unzip the [AWS\-SystemsManager\-AutomationExecutionRole\.zip folder](samples/AWS-SystemsManager-AutomationExecutionRole.zip)\.
 This folder includes the AWS\-SystemsManager\-AutomationExecutionRole\.json AWS CloudFormation template file\.
+**Note**
+We recommend not changing the role name as specified in the template to something besides `AWS-SystemsManager-AutomationExecutionRole`\.
+Otherwise, your multi\-Region and multi\-Account Automation workflows might fail\.

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.